-The second track of QPP is focused on increasing EC participation in Alternative Payment Models (APM) (i.e. Accountable Care Organizations, bundled payments, etc.) by offering a 5% bonus and exemption from MIPS for ECs who participate in an Advanced APM and meet certain participation thresholds.
-In 2017, ECs must have at least 25% of their Medicare payments or 20% of their Medicare patient panel in a CMS Advanced APM to receive the bonus and MIPS exemption.
+The second track of QPP is focused on increasing EC participation in Alternative Payment Models (APM) (i.e. Accountable Care Organizations, bundled payments, etc.) by offering a 5 percent bonus and exemption from MIPS for ECs who participate in an Advanced APM and meet certain participation thresholds.
+In 2017, ECs must have at least 25 percent of their Medicare payments or 20 percent of their Medicare patient panel in a CMS Advanced APM to receive the bonus and MIPS exemption.
 ECs who meet lower payment or patient thresholds have the option to be exempt from MIPS.
 CMS maintains the list of qualifying Advanced APMs here.

 As providers prepare to participate in the first year of QPP and HIOs prepare to support providers’ success, they should keep the following in mind.

-- Most Providers Will Participate in MIPs: While APMs have gained significant attention in recent years, CMS anticipates that the vast majority of providers will participate in MIPS in the early years of the QPP.
+- While APMs have gained significant attention in recent years, CMS anticipates that the vast majority of providers will participate in MIPS in the early years of the QPP.

-- Undertake a scan across the organization to determine existing Advanced APM participation by ECs.
-If your organization participates in an Advanced APM, a report should be generated based on all participating providers to determine if participants will qualify for a bonus and MIPS exemption under the APM track.
+- Providers just beginning to think about the QPP requirements should generate reports to determine which providers are likely to be an EC during the performance period and which will fall under the low volume exclusion; map out the existing TIN/NPI structure of the organization to help support decision making around group versus individual reporting; and undertake a scan across the organization to determine existing Advanced APM participation by ECs.
+If an organization participates in an Advanced APM, a report should be generated based on all participating providers to determine if participants will qualify for a bonus and MIPS exemption under the APM track.

-- Opportunities for HIOs: HIOs have the opportunity to position themselves to support providers’ success in QPP.
-HIOs should ensure they have functionality that aligns with program requirements including:
+HIOs have the opportunity to position themselves to support providers’ success in QPP.
+HIOs should ensure they have functionality that aligns with program requirements, including:

-- Collect and Calculate Quality Measures: HIOs can implement certified tools to collect and submit electronic quality measures to CMS to support ECs and help them achieve bonus points for the quality performance category
+- Implement certified tools to collect and submit electronic quality measures to CMS to support ECs and help them achieve bonus points for the quality performance category.

-- Support ACI Measures: HIOs can support ECs success with a variety of ACI measures including HIE (send and receive); view, download and transmit; and submitting information to public health and clinical data registries.
+- Support ECs success with a variety of ACI measures including HIE (send and receive); view, download and transmit; and submitting information to public health and clinical data registries.
 A key consideration in determining which measures to support include the existing exchange environment the HIO operates in, if certified technology is required to meet the measure, whether the HIO’s technology meets the requirements (i.e. providing machine readable C-CDAs), and the ability to provide ECs necessary audit documentation.

-Improvement activities: A number of the improvement activities can be supported by HIOs.
-For example “Ensure that there is bilateral exchange of necessary patient information to guide patient care that could include one or more of the following: Participate in a Health Information Exchange if available; and/or use structured referral notes.”
+- Support improvement activities.
+For example, “Ensure that there is bilateral exchange of necessary patient information to guide patient care that could include one or more of the following: Participate in a Health Information Exchange if available; and/or use structured referral notes.”
 A key consideration for supporting improvement activities is whether the HIO has the ability to provide ECs with necessary audit documentation.